desaivishwas/Online-shoe-store/README.md

 # Athlos

-## E-commerce Athleisure Website
+> An E-commerce Athleisure Website

-An E-commerce shoe store built in Python, MySQL, REST, React and Django
+__Tech Stack: Python, MySQL, REST, React and Django__

 ## Work done

--	Designed a dynamic e-commerce athleisure store to search, purchase, review athleisure products and implemented CRUD features on web services using REST APIs and MySQL
+- Designed an e-commerce platform for athleisure products, featuring RESTful APIs and MySQL for efficient product search, purchase, review, and data management.

--	Functionalized a full-stack E-Commerce web application using Python, Django and React
+- Developed a modular application using Python, Django, and React to ensure scalability and maintainability.